apache/couchdb-documentation/src/intro/tour.rst

 and CouchDB will generate a UUID for you.

 For demoing purposes, having CouchDB assign a UUID is fine.
 When you write your first programs, we recommend assigning your own UUIDs.
-If your rely on the server to generate the UUID and you end up making two POST requests because the first POST request bombed out, you might generate two docs and never find out about the first one because only the second one will be
+If you rely on the server to generate the UUID and you end up making two POST requests because the first POST request bombed out, you might generate two docs and never find out about the first one because only the second one will be